 QWhat was the firm like then?

-QWho has been your most significant mentor?
+QWho is you most significant mentor?

-QHow quickly did things change with you at the helm?
+QHow quickly did things change?

-QWhat have been the major challenges?
+QWhat have been your biggest challenges?

 QWhat is your management style?

-QDo you miss actually practicing law?
+QDo you miss property development?